Heart failure - overview

 Other important changes to make in your lifestyle:

-- Ask your doctor how much alcohol you may drink.
+- Ask your provider how much alcohol you may drink.

 - Lose weight if you are overweight.